chromazo/devops/Git/readme.md

 ## Overview

-This repository is designed as a comprehensive guide to learning Git, a distributed version control system.
+This folder is designed as a comprehensive guide to learning Git, a distributed version control system.
 It includes detailed documentation and examples of various Git commands and workflows.

 ## Content